datawire/ambassador-docs/docs/emissary/pre-release/topics/running/running.md

 ## `AMBASSADOR_UPDATE_MAPPING_STATUS`

-If `AMBASSADOR_UPDATE_MAPPING_STATUS` is set to the string `true`, $productName$ will update the `status` of every `Mapping` CRD that it accepts for its configuration.
-This has no effect on the proper functioning of $productName$ itself, and can be a performance burden on installations with many `Mapping`s.
-It has no effect for `Mapping`s stored as annotations.
+If `AMBASSADOR_UPDATE_MAPPING_STATUS` is set to the string `true`, $productName$ will update the `status` of every `AmbassadorMapping` CRD that it accepts for its configuration.
+This has no effect on the proper functioning of $productName$ itself, and can be a performance burden on installations with many `AmbassadorMapping`s.
+It has no effect for `AmbassadorMapping`s stored as annotations.

 The default is `false`.
 We recommend leaving `AMBASSADOR_UPDATE_MAPPING_STATUS` turned off unless required for external systems.